-- 120. Vulnerability screening tools and gender analysis will inform WFP programme design and ensure that its targeting frame considers intersecting inequalities and is gender- and disability-inclusive.
-WFP will prioritize operations with indigenous and Amazonian communities, which are the most excluded populations with the highest indicators of malnutrition. - 121.
-WFP will use CBTs, FFA and individual capacity strengthening modalities to assist direct tier 1 beneficiaries, complemented with institutional capacity strengthening at the national and local levels. - 122.
-Under CSP outcome 1, WFP will mainly provide food assistance through CBTs to 408,135 tier 1 beneficiaries and will advocate a stronger social protection system.
-Food security assessments will be conducted regularly to monitor trends and adjust programming as necessary. - 123.
+- 121. Vulnerability screening tools and gender analysis will inform WFP programme design and ensure that its targeting frame considers intersecting inequalities and is gender- and disability-inclusive.
+WFP will prioritize operations with indigenous and Amazonian communities, which are the most excluded populations with the highest indicators of malnutrition. - 122.
+For better understanding of beneficiary types, WFP categorizes them as follows.
+Tier 1 (direct) beneficiaries are identified and recorded individuals to whom WFP or a cooperating partner provides direct transfers in order to improve their food security and nutrition status.
+Transfers include in-kind food, cash-based transfers and individual capacity strengthening.
+Tier 2 (indirect) beneficiaries are individuals who have access to assets, knowledge and capacity, commodities and services delivered or transferred in their communities or catchment area as a result of, but not directly through, WFP support.
+Tier 3 (indirect) beneficiaries are the members of the wider affected population, who are expected to indirectly and potentially benefit from WFP's technical assistance and support for government policies, systems and national programmes. - 123.
+WFP will use CBTs, FFA and individual capacity strengthening modalities to assist direct tier 1 beneficiaries, complemented with institutional capacity strengthening at the national and local levels. - 124.
+Under CSP outcome 1, WFP will mainly provide food assistance through CBTs to 405,546 tier 1 beneficiaries and will advocate a stronger social protection system.
+Food security assessments will be conducted regularly to monitor trends and adjust programming as necessary. - 125.
 Under CSP outcome 2, WFP will implement local programmes based on individual capacity strengthening activities targeting 32,000 tier 1 beneficiaries most vulnerable to malnutrition in Peru.
 This assistance will take the form of an integrated package covering nutrition, health and education.
-In addition, a total of 5,000 tier 1 beneficiaries will benefit from home-grown school feeding programmes. - 124.
-Under CSP outcome 3, WFP will support inclusive food systems and build resilience through targeted FFA and individual and institutional capacity strengthening initiatives.
-WFP will use the three-pronged approach, a participatory planning and programming tool developed by WFP to target beneficiaries and areas of intervention, with the aim of reaching 96,800 tier 1 beneficiaries. - 125.
-CSP outcome 4 relates to the institutions and individuals that will benefit from WFP's service delivery.
+In addition, a total of 5,000 tier 1 beneficiaries will benefit from home-grown school feeding programmes.

+126. Under CSP outcome 3, WFP will support inclusive food systems and build resilience through targeted FFA and individual and institutional capacity strengthening initiatives.
+WFP will use the three-pronged approach, a participatory planning and programming tool developed by WFP to target beneficiaries and areas of intervention, with the aim of reaching 96,800 tier 1 beneficiaries.

+127. CSP outcome 4 relates to the institutions and individuals that will benefit from WFP's service delivery.